ziennaa/admin_login_system/README.md

 ## Limitations:
 - Passwords are stored in **plain text** inside the CSV file.
 - No input validation (e.g., email format, phone number length).
-- No role-based access control any valid user acts as “admin.”
+- No role based access control any valid user acts as “admin.”
 - CSV storage is not thread or transaction safe; not suitable for concurrent users.
 - Terminal only interface; no GUI or web frontend.

----
 ---

 ## References: